 The decision to focus on military solutions to migration rather than structural or even compassionate solutions has led to a massive increased in funding and militarisation of borders worldwide in anticipation of a huge increase in climate-induced migration.
+The border industrial complex is expected to grow globally by an annual rate of seven percent.
 US border and migration spending has gone from \$9.2 billion to \$26 billion between 2003 and 2021.
 The EU's border guard agency Frontex has had its budget increased from €5.2 million in 2005 to €460 million in 2020 with €5.6 billion reserved for the agency between 2021 and 2027.
 Borders are now 'protected' by 63 walls worldwide.